moj-analytical-services/-operations-engineering/README.md

-# Ministry of Justice Operations Engineering Main Repo
+# Ministry of Justice Analytical-Services Operations Engineering Main Repo

 ## About this Repository

-This is the MoJ Operations Engineering team's repository for automation, public facing documentation, feature work, enhancements, and issues.
+This is the MoJ Analytical-Services Operations Engineering team's repository for automation, public facing documentation, feature work, enhancements, and issues.